liorkasti/kst-fun-metro/README.md

-# KSTFunMetro - Native TextInput Component
+# KSTNativeComponent - Native TextInput Component

 🎯 **Project Goal**: Create a custom TextInput component that operates at the native platform level instead of the JavaScript layer, demonstrating cross-platform native UI component development with React Native.